mjolnika/CasualStories/README.md

 2) delete markdown, duplicates, usernames, subreddits mentions, tldr
 3) delete texts with (nsfw, death, dead, dying, died, dies, suicide, self-harm, f\*ck, b\*tch, \*ss, \*sshole, wh\*re)
 4) delete requests, questions, thanksgiving (reddit discourse marks: 'want to hear', 'any ideas', 'tell me' etc)

+Sample story:<br>
+_Title_: I just bought my first stock!
+_Before_: I have been doing a couple weeks of learning and discussing stocks with someone who has been doing it for a couple of decades.
+I have been patient and waited to make my first move of hopefully plenty more in years to come :) I am excited to see how it goes.
+I have stacked the odds in my favor and I hope it works out.

+Have you taken steps towards something new recently?

+_After_: I have been doing a couple weeks of learning and discussing stocks with someone who has been doing it for a couple of decades.
+I have been patient and waited to make my first move of hopefully plenty more in years to come :) I am excited to see how it goes.
+I have stacked the odds in my favor and I hope it works out.